 Enable Camera 2 API in Build.prop

-This is one of the most perfect methods to enable many of the hidden Android features in smartphones.
-You can enable the Camera2 API also using the Build.prop.
+It is one of the perfect methods to enable many of the hidden Android features in smartphones.
+You can enable the Camera API 2 also using the Build.prop.
 However, you need to understand that this method has an only fifty-fifty chance of success.
 It works on smartphones which come with Camera2 API support in the ROM but disabled its functionality for some other reasons.
 Follow the steps carefully.

-- Download and install any file manager app from Google Play store which supports root explorer.
-Here, we use the most popular one, ie: ES File Manager.
+- Download and install any file manager app from the Google Play store, which supports root explorer.
+Here, we use the most popular one, i.e., ES File Manager.

 - Navigate to the system partition in your rooted Android phone and find the file named as Build.prop.

 - Open the Build.prop file using the text editor.